sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/07-page-options/05-trailingslash/README.md

 export const trailingSlash = 'always';
 ```

-To accommodate both cases (this is not recommended!), use `'ignore`':
+To accommodate both cases (this is not recommended!), use `'ignore'`:

 ```js
 /// file: src/routes/ignore/+page.server.js